hyperpixel34/aerothemeplasma/INSTALL.md

 - extra-cmake-modules
 - [Scale Minimize Animation](https://store.kde.org/p/1267839) (Can be installed through System Settings)

-Optional programs:

-- KMix, for a volume menu that looks more like Windows 7.
-For Pipewire users it might be better to just use the default volume plasmoid KDE provides.
-- Some program to change the GTK2 theme, like ```gtk-chtheme```, if applying the GTK2 theme.

 On Debian and Debian-based distributions (Ubuntu, Mint, etc.), the following apt packages are required:

 ```